exasol/test-db-builder-python/doc/user_guide/user_guide.rst

 Database Dialects
 -----------------

-TDDB is written database agnostic but comes with the concept of dialects.
+TDBP is written database agnostic but comes with the concept of dialects.
 A dialect is an adapter for a specific database like Exasol or MariaDB.

 This is especially useful if your integration test requires testing more than one database at a time.
 Imagine testing an ETL process between two databases for example.

-Dialects also allow implementing TDDB support for objects that only a certain database has.
+Dialects also allow implementing TDBP support for objects that only a certain database has.
 Exasol has UDFs and a corresponding SQL syntax that needs to be abstracted.

 When Objects and Data get Written
 ---------------------------------

 When you create database object or populate them with data, events are sent to a listner that can act on them.

-A typical listener is a database object writer, that takes care of persisting the objects you create with TDDB.
+A typical listener is a database object writer, that takes care of persisting the objects you create with TDBP.

-Since in an integration test case you usually expect everything to be present in the database by the time you reach the point in the test case where you exercises your production, TDDB comes with a writer that persists the objects and data immediately (e.g., the `ExasolImmediateDatabaseObjectWriter`).
+Since in an integration test case you usually expect everything to be present in the database by the time you reach the point in the test case where you exercises your production, TDBP comes with a writer that persists the objects and data immediately (e.g., the `ExasolImmediateDatabaseObjectWriter`).